-Legislation & Policy
+Employment Legislation & Policy

-New paternity leave rules (including adoptions)
+Paternity leave rules (including adoptions) for Service personnel

-Discrimination at work
+Discrimination at work for civilian employees

-Holiday entitlement: your rights
+Holiday entitlement: civilian employee rights

 Flexible working can include a number of things that change your work pattern including working from home, part-time working, flexi-time, job sharing and shift working.